SNEG-DEV/siege-of-avalon/README.md

 all found in the original free playable 1. chapter/demo - http://soaos.sourceforge.net/FreePage.htm

-You must also currently include the newest ddraw.dll from [**DDrawCompat**](https://github.com/narzoul/DDrawCompat) - binary can be downloaded under releases.
+The newest ddraw.dll from [**DDrawCompat**](https://github.com/narzoul/DDrawCompat) - binary can be downloaded under his repos releases.

 ## Playing ##